amija004/FIU-RegistrationBot/README.md

 $ pip install selenium typer
 $ python3 bot.py
 ```
 For Windows, the simplest method found was to install Ubuntu from the Windows app store, and then use the above instructions.
 Only Ubuntu was tested, but other Debian based distributions should work.
+You may have to restart Ubuntu for the installations to be added to the path.

+MacOS was not tested, but should work if the required dependencies are installed.

 ## Using the Script